snowball-one/addressify/README.rst

 Addressify Python Client
 ========================

-This is a simply python client for the `addressify.com.au`_ API.
+This is a simply Python client for the `addressify.com.au`_ API.

 *"Addressify is a cloud based web API that allows web site, web application and desktop application developers to easily implement free address verification,